 Category: ISO-25012/Data Precision

-Statement: Resources developed for the system MUST be sufficiently precise to summarise state to inform decisions required to take actions.
+Statement: Resources developed for the system must be sufficiently precise to summarise state to inform decisions required to take actions.

 Rationale: …

 Details: Precision for precision’s sake, beyond system purpose, is not required, as it can unnecessarily increase the cost of research, validation and storage.